-I’m a writer with a few lifelong obsessions: language, music, making things myself, fashion, branding, magazines, photography, and film.
+I’m a writer/editor with a few lifelong obsessions: language, branding, learning, music, making things myself, fashion, magazines, photography, and film.
 People engage me to write (editorial, advertising, web copy, corporate communications, etc.), to edit, and to create and refine brand identities.

 If you’re into it, what follows is a timeline of a few things that have shaped my life.

 - 1980: Memorized all of the Go-Go’s Beauty and the Beat record and both “Planet Claire” and “Rock Lobster” from the eponymous B-52′s record.

 - 1984: Was the only dork in 4th grade to be utterly in love with Elvis Presley; quickly learned not to talk about it at school (it was ’84, not ’54).

 - 1986: Won gold medal in national math competition. (??)